juanisimioli/wasap_fe/README.md

 # Wasap Front End

 Hello!
 I'm Juanisimioli, a frontend developer venturing into the blockchain ecosystem.
-I'm practicing by building decentralized applications (dapps) from scratch using NextJS 14 + Ethers 6.9 + Hardhat 2.19 + Solidity 0.8.18.
+I'm practicing by building decentralized applications (dapps) from scratch using NextJS 14 + Ethers 6.9 + Hardhat 2.19 + Solidity 0.8.20.

 ## Overview

-Step into the future of messaging with our current chat app version deployed in December 2023 – a groundbreaking platform seamlessly integrating blockchain and conversation.
-Avatars are securely stored on the InterPlanetary File System (IPFS).

-It's important to note that the current version lacks the proxy pattern, a feature I will be working on in January 2024.
-Once implemented, this enhancement will enable continuous updates and new features, including the highly anticipated ability for users to seamlessly send money to contacts directly within the application.
-Join me in shaping the next era of decentralized communication!
+### Upgradeable Smart Contracts:

+Tackling the challenge of adaptability, this dApp employs upgradable smart contracts with a proxy contract architecture.
+After an upgrade, all states, including users and messages, remain intact.
+The transition is seamless, and the only addition to the smart contract is functionality, ensuring transparency in the upgrade process.
+With two versions available, Version 1 enables text messages, while Version 2 introduces the capability to send and receive Ether.
+Developers can seamlessly deploy Version 1, use it, and subsequently deploy Version 2, all while maintaining the same smart contract address.

+### Security with OpenZeppelin Defender:

+Addressing security challenges, smart contract upgradability is ensured through OpenZeppelin.
+OpenZeppelin Defender adds an extra layer of security by incorporating a multisignature wallet.
+This feature requires multiple approvals before deploying updates, enhancing the overall security posture.

+### IPFS-Hosted Images:

+Avatars from users within the application are securely hosted on IPFS (Interplanetary File System), ensuring decentralized and reliable access.

+### Interactive Messaging with Event Management:

+Engage in dynamic messaging within the application, encompassing both text and payment exchanges.
+Smart contract events play a pivotal role in managing the status of message transmission and reception, creating an immersive and lifelike chat application experience.

 This dApp is developed for educational & learning purposes.

 > ```diff
-> + TRY IT sending me a message using sepolia testnet to my address:
+> + Test Wasap on the Sepolia testnet by sending a message to my address:
 > + 0x86B6181C7Ad521817191097F383748BCb4D62594
 > ```
 >